epage/cargo-script-mvs/0000-rust-script.md

 [drawbacks]: #drawbacks

-This increases the maintenance and support burden for the cargo team, a team that is already limited in its availablity.
+This increases the maintenance and support burden for the cargo team, a team that is already limited in its availability.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives